ashish9342/algoithms/LinkedLists/README.md

 2. Insert anything and anywhere
 3. traversal = > itteration
 4. scattered all over the memory
-5. itteration is slower than arrays
+5. iteration is slower than arrays

+---

+## PRO

+1. Fast Insertion
+2. Fast deletion
+3. Ordered
+4. Flixible

+## CONS

+1. Slow Lookup
+2. More Memory

 ## Big(O)